serverlessunicorn/ServerlessNetworkingClients/docs/FAQ.md

 1. _How is Serverless Networking licensed?_
 Serverless Networking and the udt4 library offer an enterprise-friendly BSD license.

+1. Who can use the beta?
+The beta is open to everyone.

+1. Where is the beta available?
+The beta is initially available in AWS us-east-1.

+1. Do I need an API key to get started?
+Can I get my own NAT Punch API key?
+Serverless Networking uses a shared demo API Key by default to enable you to get started without needing to sign up.
+You can also subscribe to get your own API Key and private usage plan.
+Many users will find the free tier sufficient, but after the  beta period is complete, you can also upgrade a subscription to a paid account if you need high levels of NAT Punch capacity. _Note that data transfers using the Serverless Networking client are free and the client is open source code._

+1. Do I need special tools to use Serverless Networking?
+No - it appears to you as normal Python 3 code.
+Importing a couple of symbols is all that's required.

 1. _I'm an advanced networking user.
 Can I get access to the UDP sockets and code directly against them?_
 Yes.
 You can use the NAT Punching service to establish connectivity (and optionally handle rendezvous) but then write your own UDP code directly against Unix sockets in either C/C++ or Python 3.